 The Stick Shed, formally known as the Number 1 Emergency Grain Store, is a large grain store in Murtoa, a town in the Wimmera region.
 The Stick Shed as you see it today remains fully protected, and it was added to the Australian Heritage List in 2014.
 The Stick Shed is now a major tourist attraction in the Wimmera.

 Enjoy the eclectic mix of mediums and subjects at Ros McArthur’s studio in Mirranatwa at the southern end of the Grampians (Gariwerd) National Park.
 While there, make sure you pay a visit to the nearby Gerard Murphy Furniture in Dunkeld.
-Gerard is a second-generation furniture maker and has more than 30 years’ experience.
+Gerard is a second-generation furniture maker and has more than 30 years’ of experience.
 His designs are absolutely unique, always interesting and sometimes startling: timber becomes art.
 While in Dunkeld visit the Australian Light Horse Heritage Collection, feel the atmosphere and relive the heritage of the Australian Lighthorsemen in this remarkable museum.

-In the heart of Grampians (Gariwerd) National Park in an inspiring bushland setting you’ll find the unique and contemporary MOCO Gallery.
-With a program of artist-led morning, evening and multi-day workshops, regular exhibitions, artist talks and classes for school children, there is always a reason to visit MOCO Gallery.
+In the heart of Grampians (Gariwerd) National Park) in an inspiring bushland setting, you’ll find the unique and contemporary MOCO Gallery.
+With a program of artist-led morning, evening, and multi-day workshops, regular exhibitions, artist talks, and classes for school children, there is always a reason to visit MOCO Gallery.
 Why not also enjoy delicious food and beverages at the adjoining Adventure Café Bar during your gallery visit?

-The Grampians is home to a rich tapestry of culture from Aboriginal artefacts and exhibits at Brambuk - The National Park and Cultural Centre in Halls Gap to the textiles, embroideries and relics at the Gum San Chinese Heritage Centre in Ararat which tell the stories of Chinese miners on the goldfields.
+The Grampians is home to a rich tapestry of culture from Aboriginal artifacts and exhibits at Brambuk - The National Park and Cultural Centre in Halls Gap to the textiles, embroideries and relics at the Gum San Chinese Heritage Centre in Ararat which tell the stories of Chinese miners on the goldfields.

 St Arnaud Raillery Hub brings together established and emerging artists and creatives, many of them talented locals.
 Every two months they feature a new Solo or Group exhibition in the main and auxiliary public galleries.